rafkt/raspberry-pi-playbook/rafaelktistakis/linux/roles/tmux/README.md

 Update plugins by ctl-T U
 Note ctl-T is the current defined Tmux prefix for command.
 Align if you change this.

+Could improve this role by installing the latest through this playbook as:
+- wget https://github.com/tmux/tmux/releases/download/3.3a/tmux-3.3a.tar.gz (or latest) or git clone https://github.com/tmux/tmux.git && cd tmux && sh autogen.sh
+- sudo apt install libevent-dev
+- sudo apt install libncurses-dev

+Both of the above are the dependencies required.
+Then:
+- ./configure
+- make
+- sudo make install
+- remove the apt tmux package if had been installed
+- Add some nice new features like: bind -n M-g display-popup -E "tmux new-session -A -s popup" you can bind different keys with different popup terminals under different positions with different startup commands

 Requirements
 ------------